1st Edition

 Raising Novels to the Level of Art

-The Half-forgotten Sentimental Novel
+The Half-Forgotten Sentimental Novel

 Trained to Reproduce

-Q. D. Leavis and the Novelistic Tradition
+Q. D. Leavis and The Great Tradition

-More than a Classic
+More Than a Classic

 Biography